Vietnam.vn - Nền tảng quảng bá Việt Nam

 The NATO-EU dialogue comes after Britain extended its commitment to KFOR until at least 2026, as well as 500 additional KFOR troops being deployed to Kosovo from Türkiye.

-The NATO-led KFOR mission is taking all necessary measures to maintain a safe environment and freedom of movement for the people living in Kosovo, while continuing to act in accordance with its mandate given by the United Nations on the basis of UN Security Council Resolution 1244 of 1999.
+The NATO-led KFOR mission is taking all necessary measures to maintain a safe environment and freedom of movement for the people living in Kosovo, while continuing to act in accordance with its mandate from the United Nations based on UN Security Council Resolution 1244 of 1999.

 Source